BarTechPRO/AppXManager-11-Windows-/README.md

 Enhanced privacy through disabling telemetry and tracking.

-How Users Can Get Started with the Project?

 Download and Install

 Visit the official GitHub repository or the project’s website to download the installer.